pensierinmusica/js-primes/README.md

 ## Description

-JavaScript functions to find prime numbers.
+JavaScript functions to find prime numbers, using the [Sieve of Atkin](http://en.wikipedia.org/wiki/Sieve_of_Atkin).

 ## Notes